ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 This document describes existing functionality and use case scenarios and as such does introduce any new security considerations.

 #  Acknowledgements
-David McGrew provided the Security Audit use cases.

 #  Change Log
 First version -00